-How to maintain Shou Sugi Ban cladding for maximum durability!
+How to maintain Shou Sugi Ban charred timber for maximum durability!

 Shou Sugi Ban – a traditional Japanese method of charring timber with fire – is a popular choice in residential and commercial buildings across Australia.
 The black timber cladding is known for its striking appearance and sustainable processes.